 Empish J. Thomas – a freelance writer, disability blogger, and consultant from Georgia.
 As a long-time volunteer and advocate, Empish continues to educate on issues that directly affect the disability community. www.empishthomas.com

-The Descriptive Video Works team will work closely with our new advisory council to increase awareness, develop new resources and services, make advancements in Audio Description, and highlight and address accessibility issues and systematic barriers for people who are blind or low vision.
+The Descriptive Video Works team will work closely with our new advisory council to increase awareness, develop new resources and services, make advancements in Audio Description, and highlight and address accessibility issues and systemic barriers for people who are blind or low vision.